 Development Manager

-The National Committee on U.S.-China Relations is seeking a dynamic and strategic Development Manager to support the organization’s fundraising efforts, to expand and diversify funding streams, and to ensure the organization meets its annual revenue goals.
-This role is responsible for building and executing a comprehensive fundraising strategy, soliciting and cultivating new corporate sponsors and major donors, strengthening relationships with existing sponsors, and securing nongovernmental grants.
+The National Committee on U.S.-China Relations is seeking a dynamic and strategic Development Manager to support the organization’s fundraising efforts and ensure that the organization meets its annual revenue goals.
+This role will execute a comprehensive fundraising strategy, strengthen relationships with existing sponsors, and research and secure nongovernmental grants.

 The ideal candidate will have a positive attitude, demonstrate a high degree of initiative with a strong focus on business development, and possess the drive to build lasting fundraising success for the organization.